1993 Storm of the Century: Florida

 an F1 tornado formed in Jacksonville, demolishing four dwellings and damaging sixteen others.
 Also at 06:00 UTC, an F0 tornado spawned near Bartow snapped a few trees and damaged a few doors.
-The eleventh and final tornado developed in Jacksonville at 06:10 UTC.
+The final tornado developed in Jacksonville at 06:10 UTC.
 The twister damaged a few trees near the Jacksonville International Airport.
 At the airport itself, the tornado damaged several jetways and service vehicles, while a Boeing 737 was pushed about 40 ft.

 A substantial storm surge was also generated along the gulf coast from Apalachee Bay in the Florida Panhandle to north of Tampa Bay.
 Due to the angle of the coast relative to the approaching squall, Taylor County along the eastern portion of Apalachee Bay and Hernando County north of Tampa were especially hard-hit.

 Storm surges in those areas reached up to 12 ft, higher than many hurricanes.
 With little advance warning of incoming severe conditions, some coastal residents were awakened in the early morning of March 13 by the waters of the Gulf of Mexico rushing into their homes.
 More people died from drowning in this storm than during Hurricanes Hugo and Andrew combined.
 Overall, the storm's surge, winds, and tornadoes damaged or destroyed 18,000 homes.
 A total of 47 people died in Florida due to this storm.